sack212/BasicAzureCamp/HOL/create-virtual-machine/README.md

 * [**Creating a Virtual Machine using Azure Portal**](#creating-a-vm-using-portal)

-	In this task you will create a Windows virtual machine using an existing image from the Windows Azure Management Portal.
+	In this task you will create a Windows virtual machine using an existing image from the Azure Management Portal.

 * [**Creating a Virtual Machine using the Cross-Platform Command-Line Interface**](#creating-a-vm-using-cli)